Classes last between one hour and an hour and a half and will include various elements. These are:

 Wear layers of comfortable clothes you can move around in as your body temperature changes.
 Please bring your own Yoga sticky mat if you have one and any supports you need.
 A blanket is always handy to act as a support and keep you warm.
 If you don't have a mat let me know and I can provide one until you purchase your own.
 Remember to try and eat at least 2 hours before practicing Yoga, with food that is easily digested.

 Whilst Yoga is great for your overall well-being and can help many health issues, it is important to let me know what those issues are so I can advise you on any adjustments you can make to the practice to support them.
 This information will be treated with full confidentiality and will enhance your enjoyment of the class.
-I will ask you to complete a Health/Contact form when you come to class and you can download one here.
+I will ask you to complete a health questionnaire when you come to class and you can download one here.

 "I started yoga with Jules in January this year at the of 68, having never done it before, wanting especially to improve my flexibility and balance and also to tone my muscles.
 I can't believe how much I enjoy my weekly session and how much better I feel for it.
 Jules seems able to anticipate exactly what I am experiencing and then corrects my faults with immediate beneficial results.
 I only wish I'd taken it up years ago.
 Thank you, Jules!" - Ann Wittering.

 "Jules outlines the benefits of each posture before she explains how to move into it and how to use our breathing as we do so.
 She makes us aware of how different parts of the body are connected and how they affect one another.
 We flow into the postures.
 Every time I finish a class I feel physically and mentally free, as though I’m floating.
 I’m very pleased I found Jules." - Alan Rutter.